kanzure/paperbot/README.md

 Environment variables:

 * SCIHUB\_PASSWORD - must be set to SciHub cookie
-* LOGGING - optional: bot spams logs to "#"$LOGGING
+* LOGGING - optional: bot spams logs to a channel defined as "#" plus the value of LOGGING

 <div id="todo" />
 ## TODO